BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: analysis strategy and organization

 \subsection{Paper organization}

 The \BP\ methodology and results are described in a suite of companion papers, as listed in Table~\ref{tab:papers}.
 The present paper provides a broad overview in terms of motivation, algorithms, and main results.
-However, it is not intended to be comprehensive, as specific details are instead deferred to the relevant companion papers.
+However, it is not intended to be comprehensive, and specific details are deferred to the relevant companion papers.

-The remaining papers may be divided into four main categories, namely 1) pipeline papers; 2) instrument characterization papers; 3) cosmological and astrophysical results papers; and 4) analysis of external data.
+The remaining papers may be divided into four main categories, namely 1) pipeline papers; 2) instrument characterization papers; 3) cosmological and astrophysical results papers; and 4) joint \BP--Cosmoglobe papers.
 The first category of papers provides a comprehensive overview of the current implementation of the \BP\ pipeline, at a level that is hopefully sufficiently detailed to allow external users to understand intuitively its statistical and computational basis, what assumptions it relies on, and what its limitations are.
 The ultimate goal of these papers is that external users should be able to repeat and extend the work that is presented here.

 The second category of papers address the various relevant instrumental parameters required to process the raw time-ordered data into sky maps.
 These include noise characterization, gain estimation, sidelobe corrections, and bandpass and beam mismatch modelling.
 Each paper aims both to provide an intuitive understanding of the effect in question, and to show how it impacts the final results.
 These papers also demonstrate how to quantitatively model each instrumental effect, and how to propagate uncertainties into other parameters.
 Particular emphasis is placed on building intuition regarding leading internal parameter degeneracies, both among the various instrumental parameters and with astrophysical and cosmological parameters.